This post may contain affiliate links. Please read our disclosure policy.

 Sweet Potatoes

-• Lay sweet potato rounds in a single layer on a large baking sheet.
+- Line a large baking sheet with parchment paper.
+Lay sweet potato rounds in a single layer on the prepared baking sheet.

 Cinnamon Pecan Crust